What is the cost of liposuction? Click here to find a local breast enhancement surgeon

 Reviewed by Peter Fodor, MD, FACS

-Men whose chests don't seem to respond to exercise, no matter how many presses, dips or push-ups they do, may be candidates for male breast implants.
-Beyond satisfying the male urge to achieve their "puffed-up" potential, pectoral implants also can be used to build the chests of men with Poland's syndrome, a disorder in which sufferers are literally lacking a chest muscle on one side of the body.
+Men seeking to enhance their pectoral muscles need no longer solely rely on body building programs thanks to pec implant surgery.
+Men whose chests don’t seem to respond to exercise, no matter how many presses, dips or push-ups they do, may be candidates for male breast implants.
+Beyond satisfying men’s urge to achieve their “puffed-up” potential, pectoral implants also can be used to build the chests of men with Poland’s syndrome, a disorder characterized by lack of a chest muscle on one side of the body.

 Are Pectoral Implants Right for Me?